Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Hierarchical clustering based on linkage

 Let us emphasize that only the relative values of $\{w_x(y), y \in \Gamma(x)\}$ are important.
 For example, $w_x(y)$ can be taken as minus the rank of $y$ in the ordering of $\Gamma(x)$ given by $\prec_x$.

 The cut-down to $K$ nearest neighbors may or may not have been done in advance.
 In either case, our Java implementation \cite{rbl} reads the file and stores it in RAM in the data structure of a directed edge-weighted graph, with out-degree bounded above by $K$.
+Assume henceforward that every object $x \in S$ has degree at least two in the graph $(S, \mathcal{U}_{\Gamma})$.
+This condition is enforced \cite{rbl} by restricting all subsequent computation to the (undirected) two-core of an input digraph, before taking the $\Gamma$-neighbors of each vertex.